 As I say on my website, if the #metoo movement has shown us anything, it’s that women’s stories are a powerful force.
 And yet, we are more than just characters in abusers’ stories.
 We are protagonists, crafting — and sharing — our own narratives.
 It’s time.

 Amanda Hirsch’s career is all about leadership storytelling for women.
 Her company, Mighty Forces, helps women from seasoned executives to recent college grads talk about themselves online and beyond.
-She recently completed her first original television script and aspires to work as a TV writer so she can help fill popular culture with authentic, smart, funny stories about women.
-Previously Amanda spent over a decade as a content strategist for organizations like NPR, TED and the George Lucas Educational Foundation; before that, she was the editorial director of PBS.org.
+Amanda recently completed her first original television script and aspires to work as a TV writer so she can help fill popular culture with authentic, smart, funny stories about women.
+Previously, she spent over a decade as a content strategist for organizations like NPR, TED and the George Lucas Educational Foundation; before that, she was the editorial director of PBS.org.
 Amanda graduated Phi Beta Kappa from the University of Pennsylvania.
 She lives in Brooklyn with her husband, daughter, and high-maintenance rescue pup.
 You can sign up for her newsletter at http://www.mightyforces.co/.

 Better Every Story